Hypothyroidism: Here’s everything you need to know

 What is cretinism?

-Cretinism is a condition caused due to deficiency of thyroid hormone during the foetal stage, infancy or early childhood.
+Cretinism is a condition caused by a deficiency of thyroid hormone during the foetal stage, infancy, or early childhood.
 Thyroid hormone is essential for the proper development of a child’s brain as well as overall growth.
 Cretinism results in severe mental retardation and stunted growth in children.

 What is Hashimoto's disease?

-Hashimoto’s disease or Hashimoto’s thyroiditis is a disease of the immune system in which your body’s cells are targeted and destroyed by your own defence cells.
+Hashimoto’s disease, or Hashimoto’s thyroiditis, is a disease of the immune system in which your body’s cells are targeted and destroyed by your defence cells.
 This means that your body’s immune cells fail to recognize cells of your thyroid gland as its own and hence attack them.
 It is also called autoimmune thyroiditis.
 Due to the immune response, there is inflammation and death of the thyroid gland cells, leading to a deficiency of thyroid hormone.

 What are the complications of hypothyroidism?

-• Goitre (enlarged thyroid gland – it can lead to hoarseness of voice, trouble in breathing and swallowing)
+• Goitre, it can lead to hoarseness of voice, trouble in breathing and swallowing due to an enlarged thyroid gland

 • Myxedema coma (features include decreased rate of breathing, decreased body temperature, seizures and shock; this requires emergency medical care)